| || |

 - Tell your neighbors that you will notify them when a meeting is scheduled.
 If you need a location for your meetings, ask if neighbors can offer their homes.
 Alternative locations which can be arranged include local schools, places of worship and libraries.

 - Each Neighborhood Watch Group must have a Block Captain.
 Block Captains serve as a liaison between the Police Department and the Neighborhood Watch Group.
+Block Captains receive information from the Crime Prevention office such as Press Releases, Crime Tips or other safety related information.

 - Block Captain meetings are held quarterly at the Livermore Police Department.
 These meetings usually cover the progress of the program and special training topics.